Route Optimization vs Google Maps: What’s the Difference?

 • Great driver experience on mobile

-For a single driver with a handful of stops and no constraints, Google Maps can be enough.
+For a single driver with a few stops and no constraints, Google Maps may be enough.

 What route optimization does differently#